-Ernst Zundel, a German-born publisher, author and civil rights activist, is a towering figure in the worldwide Holocaust revisionist movement.
-For more than four years he has been held behind bars, first in Canada and now in Germany, solely for the peaceful expression of non-conformist views.
-He is the most prominent political prisoner in the western world today.
+Ernst Zundel, a German-born publisher, author and civil rights activist, has been a major figure in the worldwide Holocaust revisionist movement.
+For seven years he was held behind bars, first in Canada and then in Germany, solely for the peaceful expression of non-conformist views.
+He has been the most prominent political prisoner in the western world.

 He is the author of countless booklets, newsletters and essays.
-He is a prodigious publisher, a one-man public relations firm, and an able public speaker and organizer.
-Energetic, tenacious and courageous, he is dauntless in the struggle against apparently insurmountable odds and seemingly invincible adversaries.
+He has been a prodigious publisher, a one-man public relations firm, and an able public speaker and organizer.
+Energetic, tenacious and courageous, he has been dauntless in struggle against apparently insurmountable odds and seemingly invincible adversaries.

-Ernst Zundel was born on April 24, 1939, in a small town in the Black Forest region of southwestern Germany.
+Ernst Christof Friedrich Zündel was born on April 24, 1939, in the Black Forest region of southwestern Germany.
 He emigrated to Canada at the age of 19, where he soon married and became the father of two sons.
 His career as a graphic artist was successful, with his work appearing, for example, on the front cover of Canada's national news magazine, Maclean's.

 Setting aside his thriving career, he dedicated himself to the great task, as he saw it, of redeeming the sullied reputation of his fellow Germans.
 Through his Samisdat publishing house he distributed worldwide a prodigious quantity of books, booklets, leaflets, newsletters, and audio and video cassettes.
 Simon Wiesenthal, the well-known "Nazi hunter," called Zundel the world's number one distributor of allegedly dangerous literature and cassettes.

-Zundel is probably best known for his central role in the “Holocaust Trials" of 1985 and 1988.
+Zundel is perhaps best known as the defiant defendant in the much-publicized "Holocaust Trials" of 1985 and 1988.
 He was brought to court in Toronto on a charge of "publishing false news," and specifically for publishing a reprint edition of a booklet entitled Did Six Million Really Die?.

 To wage the legal battle that was forced upon him, he brought together an impressive international team of revisionist scholars, legal specialists, researchers, and many others.
-From numerous libraries and archives in North America and Europe, this group assembled at “Zundelhaus” one of the most impressive collections of evidence anywhere on this chapter of history.
+From numerous libraries and archives in North America and Europe, this group assembled at the "Zundelhaus" in Toronto one of the most extensive collections of evidence anywhere on this chapter of history.

 Among those who testified on Zundel's behalf in the trials were Robert Faurisson, David Irving, Mark Weber, William Lindsey, Udo Walendy, and Bradley Smith.
-As a result of the two trials, an enormous quantity of compelling evidence refuting the Holocaust extermination story was presented to the court and thereby was made part of the permanent public record.
+As a result of the two trials, an enormous quantity of evidence and testimony challenging the prevailing Holocaust narrative was presented to the court and thereby was made part of the permanent public record.
 Perhaps the most important of this evidence was the historic testimony of American gas chamber expert Fred Leuchter about his on-site forensic examination of the alleged extermination gas chambers in Poland.

 Zundel was found guilty in the 1985 trial, but the verdict was set aside by the provincial appeals court.
 It ruled that the judge in that trial had, among other things, given improper instructions to the jury, and had improperly excluded defense evidence.
-In May 1988, at the conclusion of the second Zundel trial, the jury declared him guilty.
+At the conclusion of the second Zundel trial in May 1988, a jury declared him guilty.
 A few days later, he was sentenced to nine months imprisonment.

-On appeal, Canada's Supreme Court threw out the conviction, declaring on August 27, 1992, that the archaic "false news" law under which he had been convicted was a violation of the country's Charter of Rights.
+On appeal, Canada's Supreme Court threw out the 1988 conviction, declaring on August 27, 1992, that the archaic "false news" law under which Zundel had been tried and convicted was a violation of the country's Charter of Rights.
 This was not only a personal vindication by Canada's highest court; Ernst Zundel secured an important victory for the rights of all Canadians.

-Zundel’s next great legal battle was fought out before the Canadian Human Rights Tribunal in Toronto on charges, instigated by Jewish groups, of promoting "hatred or contempt" against Jews through the "Zundelsite” Internet web site (www.zundelsite.org), operated by Ingrid Rimland from the United States.
+His next great legal battle was fought out before the Canadian Human Rights Tribunal in Toronto on charges, instigated by Jewish groups, of promoting "hatred or contempt" against Jews through the "Zundelsite" website (www.zundelsite.org), operated by Ingrid Rimland from the United States.
 In this legal action, as the Tribunal's presiding Commissioner declared, the truth or validity of the supposedly "hateful" items was not a consideration.
-(Ultimately the Tribunal declared the "Zundelsite" to be unlawful, but because the site is based in the US, the ruling is unenforceable.)
+(Ultimately the Tribunal declared the "Zundelsite" to be unlawful, but because it is based in the US, the ruling has been unenforceable.)

-During the 42 years he lived in Canada, Ernst Zundel was never convicted of a crime.
+During the 42 years he lived in Canada (1958-2000), Ernst Zundel was never convicted of a crime.
 He was, however, repeatedly a victim of violence and hate.
 He survived three assassination attempts, including by arson and pipe bomb.
-He’s also endured years of legal harassment and repeated jailings.
+He also endured years of legal harassment and repeated jailings.

 On February 5, 2003, Ernst Zundel was arrested at their quiet home in the mountain region of eastern Tennessee.
-He was seized on the pretext that he had violated immigration regulations, or had missed an interview date with US immigration authorities, even though he had entered the US legally, was married to an American citizen, had no criminal record, and was acting diligently, and in full accord with the law, to secure status as a permanent legal resident.
+US authorities seized him on the pretext that he had violated immigration regulations, or had missed an interview date with US immigration authorities, even though he had entered the US legally, was married to an American citizen, had no criminal record, and was acting diligently, and in full accord with the law, to secure status as a permanent legal resident.

 After being held for two weeks, he was deported to Canada.
-For two years from mid-February 2003 to March 1, 2005 he was held in solitary confinement in the Toronto West Detention Centre, on the pretext that he is a threat to national security.
+For two years - from mid-February 2003 to March 1, 2005 - he was held in solitary confinement in the Toronto West Detention Centre as a supposed threat to national security.

-Among those who protested Zundel’s unjust treatment was Bill Dunphy, a veteran investigative journalist and editor for the daily Hamilton Spectator.
-He spent six years probing Canada's "white supremacist" movement, and got to know Zundel personally.
+Bill Dunphy, a veteran investigative journalist and editor for the daily Hamilton Spectator, also protested the injustice.
+He spent six years probing Canada's "white supremacist" movement, and got to know Zundel well.
 Although he has no sympathy for Zundel's views, in a hard-hitting column (Hamilton Spectator, May 14, 2003) he told readers: